 Amulets and War Charms

 The Saxons believed deeply in the power of objects.
 Mythical creature imagery on weapons, shields, and jewelry was more than decorative: it was functional magic.
-A shield painted with a dragon or griffin was not simply a piece of wood and leather; it was a barrier infused with the spirit of that creature.
-The 7th-century runic inscription on the Seax of Beagnoth (a Saxon knife) includes a serpent border, and the blade itself may have been intended as a talisman.
+A shield painted with a dragon or griffin was not simply a piece of wood and leather; it was a barrier infused with the spirit of that creature, capable of turning aside both steel and sorcery.
+The 7th-century runic inscription on the Seax of Beagnoth—a Saxon knife found in the River Thames—includes a serpent border, and the blade itself may have been intended as a talisman for its owner, who is named in the runes.
 Warriors also wore pendants and rings depicting snarling beasts.
-These were often placed in graves, as at the cemetery at Prittlewell (Essex), where a man was buried with a pendant showing a stylized creature.
-This practice suggests that the protective power of these symbols was meant to accompany the warrior into the afterlife, where the journey would be just as perilous.
+These were often placed in graves, as at the cemetery at Prittlewell (Essex), where a man was buried with a pendant showing a stylized creature that combines feline and serpentine features.
+This practice suggests that the protective power of these symbols was meant to accompany the warrior into the afterlife, where the journey would be just as perilous as any battle on earth.

 The use of animal amulets is well documented in the Germanic tradition.
-For instance, the so-called "Thor's hammer" pendants (Mjølnir amulets) found in Anglo-Saxon contexts sometimes include serpentine designs.
+For instance, the so-called "Thor's hammer" pendants (Mjølnir amulets) found in Anglo-Saxon contexts sometimes include serpentine designs or are decorated with interlace snakes.
 These amulets likely invoked the thunder god's power to vanquish giants and chaos monsters.
 The Saxon equivalent of Thor—Þunor—was a deity whose name means "thunder," and his hammer symbol, often depicted with a coiled serpent, was a common battle charm.
 A warrior wearing such an amulet would feel invincible, protected by the death-dealing force that had killed the Midgard Serpent in myth.
+The boundary between pagan and Christian amulets was often blurred; even after conversion, warriors might wear a cross that was decorated with the same interlaced serpents, merging old protective motifs with new faith.

 Burial Mounds and Funerary Monuments

-Saxon burial mounds, especially those of high-status warriors and kings, were often adorned with carvings or contained objects with mythical creatures.
-The famous Sutton Hoo burial included the helmet with a dragon, a shield with bird-of-prey figures, and a purse lid featuring interlocked animals.
-These were not random; they formed a bestiary meant to accompany the dead ruler into the next world.
-The dragon on the helmet, for example, may have been intended to guard the king's spirit against evil forces.
-Similarly, the great barrow at Taplow (Buckinghamshire) contained a drinking horn decorated with two birds (possibly eagles or ravens), which in Saxon myth were companions of the god Woden and symbols of wisdom and victory.
+Saxon burial mounds, especially those of high-status warriors and kings, were often adorned with carvings or contained objects featuring mythical creatures.
+The famous Sutton Hoo mound 1 included the helmet with a dragon, a shield decorated with bird-of-prey figures, and a purse lid featuring a pair of interlocked animals (often identified as wolves or bears).
+These were not random; they formed a deliberate bestiary meant to accompany the dead ruler into the next world.
+The dragon on the helmet may have been intended to guard the king's spirit against evil forces during his journey, while the birds on the purse lid might have been ravens—Odin's companions—symbolizing wisdom and victory.
+Similarly, the great barrow at Taplow (Buckinghamshire) contained a drinking horn decorated with two birds (likely eagles or ravens), which in Saxon myth were companions of the god Woden.
+The choice of specific creatures for the grave goods suggests a conscious effort to provide the deceased with a supernatural retinue.

 Stone crosses erected after Christianization sometimes retain pagan beast motifs.
-The Bewcastle Cross and the Gosforth Cross, both 10th century, mix Christian scenes with warrior figures and beasts.
-At Gosforth, a panel depicts the Norse story of a serpent and a hero, interpreted by scholars as either Sigurd or a Christian allegory.
+The Bewcastle Cross (8th century) and the Gosforth Cross (10th century), both in Cumbria, mix Christian scenes with warrior figures and beasts.
+At Gosforth, one panel clearly depicts the Norse story of Sigurd slaying the dragon Fafnir, interpreted by scholars as either a pagan legend co-opted for Christian allegory or a memorial to a warrior who was compared to the legendary hero.
 For the Saxon warrior community, such monuments reaffirmed that the old symbols still had power, now adapted to new beliefs.
+The dragon became a symbol of sin vanquished, but it remained a dragon—still terrifying, still worthy of a hero's steel.

 From Pagan to Christian: Evolving Symbolism